saideepd/word-search/README.md

 # Word Search
-A simple and multi-lingual dictionary app created using React and [Free Dictionary API](https://dictionaryapi.dev/).
+A simple ~~and multi-lingual~~ dictionary app created using React and [Free Dictionary API](https://dictionaryapi.dev/).
-You can search for the meanings of any word and the app will present you with different Meanings, Synonyms and Examples for the word in different languages.
+You can search for the meanings of any word and the app will present you with different Meanings, ~~Synonyms~~ and Examples for the word. ~~in different languages.~~
 The pronunciation of the words are available in the form of Audio for English language (currently supported language).

 #### Links to use the Word Search app